 If you need surgery but can’t afford to miss work because you do not qualify for income benefits, other financial assistance programs might offer more hope.

-Some patients might get Social Security disability for a short time after surgery because most people have the coverage.
+Some patients might get Social Security disability briefly after surgery because most people have the coverage.
 The government forces you to pay premiums with every paycheck via FICA taxes.

 You can apply for temporary disability through Social Security, but the recovery or underlying health condition must extend to at least twelve months to qualify.
 You are ineligible if you can perform any work within the first year.